 Liquid Turbine Flowmeter with Pulse Output – K-Factor Explained

-JLC International is selling the well-known liquid trubine flowmeters of the series 800, 900 and 1000 for many years and for all kinds of applications; from dozing chemicals in agriculture spraying machines to measuring the few ounces of a liquour shot in a casino.
+JLC International has been known for many years for selling the well-known liquid turbine flowmeters of the series 800, 900, and 1000.
+Our liquid turbine flowmeters are great for all kinds of applications, from dosing chemicals in agriculture spraying machines to measuring the few ounces of a liquor shot in a casino.

 The flowmeter has a precision turbine at its core.
-The turbine is rotating almost frictionless in robust sapphire bearings.
-The embedded ceramic magnets in the turbine blades are encapsulated and with every turn detected through the chamber wall by a Hall Effect detector.
-The Hall Effect detector creates a NPN pulse with a height slightly less than the power supply, which can be between 4.5 to 24 Vdc.
+The turbine rotates almost frictionlessly in its robust sapphire bearings.
+The embedded ceramic magnets in the turbine blades are encapsulated and are detected with every turn through the chamber wall by a Hall Effect detector.
+The Hall Effect detector creates an NPN pulse with a height slightly less than the power supply, which can be between 4.5 to 24 Vdc.

-Of course, the number of pulses per second is called the frequency, expressed in 1/sec or Hertz (Hz) and is proportional to the flow.
-When the flowmeter is calibrated at the factory, the meter produces a certain number of pulses per unit of volume called the K-factor, e.g. 7500 pulses per gallon, depending on the flow range of the flowmeter.
+The number of pulses per second is called the frequency.
+Frequency is measured in 1/sec or Hertz (Hz) and is proportional to the flow.
+When the flowmeter is calibrated at the factory, the meter produces a certain number of pulses per unit of volume called the K-factor, e.g., 7500 pulses per gallon, depending on the flow range measured on the flowmeter.

-If the pulses are counted it is easy to determine how many gallons in total passed through the system (the flowmeter) from start to finish, e.g. if 26250 pulses are counted it would mean that 3.5 gallons of liquid have passed.
-If the time is recorded between start and finish the average flow rate in gallons per minute can be determined.
-If the counting and timing is done on a continuous base the flow rate and total flow at any given moment is known.
+It is easy to determine how many gallons in total passed through the flowmeter from start to finish by counting the pulse frequency.
+If 26,250 pulses are counted, it would mean that 3.5 gallons of liquid have passed through the flow meter.
+You can calculate the average flow rate in gallons per minute by recording the time it takes for all of the liquid to pass through the flow meter.
+By monitoring the pulses and timing, you are calculating the flow rate and total flow at any given moment.

-The series 800, 900 and 1000 come with a calibration certificate over 6 or more points.
-It provides the values of the flow rate coming from the calibration rig, e.g. 0.154 gpm, and the frequency produced by the flowmeter for each calibration point.
+The series 800, 900, and 1000 come with a calibration certificate over six or more points.
+It provides the flow rate values coming from the calibration rig and the frequency produced by the flowmeter for each calibration point.
 The devices to create the flow and measure the frequency are very accurate and are called calibration standards.
-They are checked and calibrated themselves by the designated authorities using higher standards, making all standards traceable to the main source; in the USA; for instance, the National Institute of Standards and Technology (NIST) and for the UK the National Physical Laboratory (NPL).
+They are checked and calibrated by the designated authorities using higher standards, making all standards traceable to the primary source.
+In the USA, the National Institute of Standards and Technology (NIST) is responsible for overseeing flow rate calibration standards.
+In the UK, The National Physical Laboratory (NPL) fulfills a similar function.

-Every paddle, Pelton wheel and turbine flowmeter produces a pulse output of some sort and each flowmeter has its own K-factor and they are all different.
+Every paddle, Pelton wheel, and turbine flowmeter produces a pulse output of some sort, and each flowmeter has its own K-factor — they are all different.
 Installing a flowmeter means that the frequency device needs to be set up for the frequency range and the K-factor of that particular flowmeter.

-Only then the frequency counter can indicate the flow rate and the total flow, and only then the system is accurate and according to specifications.
-If a flowmeter has to be replaced sometime in the future, the frequency counter has to be reprogrammed with the new K-factor.
-If that has not been done, the new flowmeter will run against the wrong K-factor and the indication of the flow rate and total flow will be several percentage points off, which can easily be 5 – 10 %.
+Only after the K-factor is known can the frequency counter indicate the flow rate and the total flow, and only then is the system accurate and according to specifications.
+If a flowmeter has to be replaced sometime in the future, the frequency counter must be reprogrammed with the new K-factor.
+If that has not been done, the new flowmeter will run against the wrong K-factor, and the indication of the flow rate and total flow will be several percentages off, which can easily be 5 – 10 %.

 If many flowmeters have to be installed on, for instance, a spraying machine, each set of flowmeter and frequency counter is set for a different K-factor.
-Coming from the same batch (shipment) of flowmeters, most likely the K-factors are close, but not the same.
-It is laborious and cumbersome to program each frequency counter with different settings, but if certain accuracies have to be achieved, it has to be done.
+Coming from the same batch (shipment) of flowmeters, most likely, the K-factors are close, but not the same.
+It is laborious and cumbersome to program each frequency counter with different settings, but it is necessary to achieve certain accuracy.

-The so-called Pre-Scaler board fits inside the flowmeter housing of the series 800, 900 and 1000 and receives the pulses directly from the Hall Effect detector.
-As described above, as the flowmeter is calibrated at the factory the K-factor is determined.
-The software of the Pre-Scaler demands the input of the actual K-factor and the (fixed) required K-factor; after that the software does the rest.
+The so-called Pre-Scaler board fits inside the flowmeter housing of the series 800, 900, and 1000 and receives the pulses directly from the Hall Effect detector.
+As described above, as the flowmeter is calibrated at the factory, the K-factor is determined.
+The Pre-Scaler software demands the input of the actual K-factor and the (fixed) required K-factor; after that, the software does the rest.